neuralnouman/bullbearpk/frontend/README.md

 ### 3. Portfolio Management
 1. User can view their portfolio with real-time data
-2. Performance metrics and charts are displayed
+2. Performance metrics are displayed
 3. Investment history and transaction records are available
 4. Portfolio can be refreshed to get latest data